Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Getting lost along your path is a part of finding the path you are meant to be on."
+> "Having lots of money while not having inner peace is like dying of thirst while bathing in the ocean."
-> — **Robin Sharma**
+> — **Paramahansa Yogananda**

 ---